RG-O/YoutubeOverCommercials/companion-app/README.md

-# Advanced Logo Analyzer Companion App
+# Advanced Logo Analyzer Companion Desktop Tray Application

 This is a lightweight Python app that runs in the system tray and provides a local server (on `localhost:64143`) for the browser extension to communicate with.